saaguero/ckad-notes/README.md

 ```

 https://kubernetes.io/docs/tasks/configure-pod-container/security-context/
-- Best way to learn about fields is to run: `kubectl explain` with `pod.spec.securityContext` and `pod.spec.containers.securityContext`.
+- Best way to learn about fields is to run: `kubectl explain pod.spec.securityContext` and `kubectl explain pod.spec.containers.securityContext`.
 - Remember that `pod.spec.containers.securityContext` has precedence over `pod.spec.securityContext`.
 - Important ones in `pod.spec.securityContext`:
   - `fsGroup`: A special supplemental group that applies to all containers in a pod.
 Some `volumes` allow the Kubelet to change the ownership of that volume to be owned by the pod: 1.
 The owning GID will be the FSGroup 2.
 The setgid bit is set (new files created in the volume will be owned by FSGroup) 3.
 The permission bits are OR'd with rw-rw---- If unset, the Kubelet will not modify the ownership and permissions of any volume.